-- □ Identify the cause of thread stripping. - Be able to establish the shear area of an internal or external thread. - How the tapping drill size affects the strength of the bolt thread. - How the radial engagement of threads affects thread strength and the failure load. - Use the information provided on the course to calculate the internal and external thread areas and the force needed to cause the threads to strip. - Be able to establish the length of thread engagement needed to prevent thread stripping. - Example problems are presented together with questions for the user to complete are provided - together with full answers. stripping calculations so that you have confidence to use them in practical applications.
+- □ Identify the cause of thread stripping. - □ Be able to establish the shear area of an internal or external thread. - □ How the tapping drill size affects the strength of the bolt thread. - □ How the radial engagement of threads affects thread strength and the failure load. - Use the information provided on the course to calculate the internal and external thread areas and the force needed to cause the threads to strip. - Be able to establish the length of thread engagement needed to prevent thread stripping.